ruf-io/py-tiny-static-site-builder/README.md

    git clone
    ```

-4. Edit the nginx config to reflect your domain and the correct path to local directory
+4. Copy and edit the  example nginx config to reflect your domain and the correct path to local directory

    ```
+   cp nginx.conf.example nginx.conf
-   nano nginx.config
+   nano nginx.conf
    ```

    Edit: `server_name yourdomain.com;`